Reimagining Affordable Mixed-Use Development in a Carbon-Constrained Future

 Project Status

-Project Update
+Project Result

-The project kicked off in June 2022 and the team immediately began holding detailed project meetings.
+The project kicked off in June 2022 and the project team began holding detailed project meetings.
 The design consists of two all-electric, energy efficient, mid-rise buildings (three and four floors each), with a total of 123 affordable housing family units.
-The team worked with their community team partners - University of Davis Center for Regional Change and California Coalition Rural Housing - to garner input on a baseline for the level of understanding that Yolo County residents have for potential energy efficiency and other green features that were considered in the planning and design work.
-Community input was received from nearby residents through surveys, interviews and planned focus groups.
+The team worked with their community team partners – University of Davis Center for Regional Change and California Coalition Rural Housing – to garner input on a baseline for the level of understanding that Yolo County residents have for potential energy efficiency and other green features that were considered in the planning and design work.
+Community input was received from nearby residents through surveys, interviews, and planned focus groups.

 The Issue